 of inference, and discussions of when legal interpretation is required.
 The author illustrates his theoretical claims with numerous examples drawn from nearly all areas of Islamic law, including ritual law, commercial law, tort law, and criminal law.
 The text thus provides an important window into both Islamic law and legal thought in particular and early Islamic intellectual history in general.

-This new translation by a leading scholar of Shafi'i and his thought makes available in lucid, modern English one of the earliest complete works on Islamic law—one that is centrally important for the formation of Islamic legal thought and the Islamic legal tradition.
+The Arabic text has been established on the basis of the two most important critical editions and includes variants in the notes, while the English text is a new translation by a leading scholar of Shafi'i and his thought.
+The Epistle on Legal Theory represents one of the earliest complete works on Islamic law, one that is centrally important for the formation of Islamic legal thought and the Islamic legal tradition.

 "The Epistle on Legal Theory represents one of the earliest complete works on Islamic law, one that is centrally important for the formation of Islamic legal thought and Islamic legal tradition." ~Islamic Horizons

 "This is a very accurate and eloquent translation...
 The translators use of suitable English terms makes the text easy to read, unburdened by transliterations or overly cumbersome terminology." ~Ahmed El Shamsy, University of Chicago